koii-network/docs/quickstart/linktree/data-storage.md

 The goal of building on Koii Network is to distribute the storage and processing of data across the network, rather than relying on a centralized authority or database.
 We need a module to manage the database.

-In the linktree task, this module is called `db_model.js`.
+In the Linktree task, this module is called `db_model.js`.
 It manages three different object types, which include:

 - **Linktree data** — We need to be able to store and retrieve the link tree data.
-This data includes the changes to the linktree, the public address along with the user signatures.
+This data includes the changes to the Linktree, the public address along the user signatures.

 - **Proofs** — Proofs are essential for ensuring the validity of any updates made to the database.
 In cryptographic systems, each transaction is accompanied by a digital signature, which serves as an authentication mechanism.
 By verifying the signature, we can ascertain the legitimacy of the transaction and associated message.

 - **Authentication list** — We need to keep an authentication list to ensure only the nodes that have access to the task can update or retrieve data.
 This is essential for the security of our task.

 Each of these needs to have its setters and getters.
 You can define these to serve the needs of your task however you see fit.
-Let’s now look at the implementation of this module in our linktree task.
+Let’s now look at the implementation of this module in our Linktree task.

-For the linktree data, we have the following functions:
+For the Linktree data, we have the following functions:

 - `getLinktree()`
 - `setLinktree()`